oniemiddle/LibreAutomate/Other/DocFX/_doc/editor/Settings.md

 ### Other
 #### Documentation
+Which version of documentation to use and where to display.
+- **Local** - documentation installed with the app.
+Displays articles in the **Read** panel.
-Which version of documentation to use.
-If **Local**, the program downloads the documentation of the installed program version from its website to `C:\ProgramData\LibreAutomate\docs` and uses it.
-If **Online**, the program uses the online documentation; it is of the latest program version, which may be not the same as your installed program version.
+- **Online** - online documentation.
+Displays articles in the web browser.
+The documentation is of the latest program version, which may be not the same as your installed program version.

+In any case, the **Help** panel displays the table of contents of the local documentation.

 #### Internet search URL
-The Internet search URL used by this program.
-The program will append the query string.
+The Internet search URL used by this app, without the search string.
 Default: `https://www.google.com/search?q=`.

 #### Use minimal .NET SDK
 What .NET SDK to use for NuGet and Publish:
 - Checked - use a minimal SDK that contains .NET SDK files used by the above features.
-The program automatically installs/updates it when need.
+The app automatically installs/updates it when need.
 Location: subfolder `SDK`.
 - Unchecked - use the full .NET SDK, which must be installed manually.
 - Indeterminate (default) - use the full SDK if installed, else the minimal.